top of page

 Decluttering can feel like a giant, never-ending task.
 The sheer number of items and decisions can feel paralyzing.

-Solution: Once when I was overwhelmed, a friend challenged me with this question: "How do you eat an elephant?"
-The answer.
-"One bite at a time."
+Solution: Once, when I was overwhelmed, a friend challenged me with this question: "How do you eat an elephant?"
+The answer: "One bite at a time."
 Not that we are eating elephants here, but you get the idea of breaking down the task into smaller chunks.
 Try setting a timer for 15-30 minutes and commit to only focusing on a small area—whether it’s one drawer, one shelf, or one room.
 Progress, no matter how small, is still progress.
-It will boost your confidence, which will in turn result in more progress.
+It will boost your confidence, which will result in more progress.

 4. Guilt and Consumerism